linbug/linbug.github.io/_posts/2015-07-18-Logistic-regression.md

 <img src="https://upload.wikimedia.org/wikipedia/commons/8/88/Logistic-curve.svg" title=“the logistic function“ style="height: 600px;margin: 0 auto;"/>

 what you’ll notice is that the logistic function, for any given input variable (on the x axis), only varies between 0 and 1 (on the y axis).
-If you were to extend these axis to \\(-\infty\\) and \\(+\infty\\) you would see that the line would continue to tend towards 0 and 1 on the y axis, respectively, but never reach them.
+If you were to extend these axis to $$-\infty$$ and $$+\infty$$ you would see that the line would continue to tend towards 0 and 1 on the y axis, respectively, but never reach them.
 This is very useful for describing probability, since the probability that an event can occur will never be greater than 1 or less than 0.
 If we were using a linear function, we *would* be able to get values greater than 1 and less than 0, which doesn’t make sense in probability terms.

 Another reason to use the logistic function is that it nicely captures how changes in the input variable(s) over certain ranges have more influence on the probability (y axis) than over others.
 To use the tumour example again, it’s probably not true that if we keep doubling the size of the tumour, it’s going to be twice as likely to be malignant as it was before.
 After a certain point, a large tumour is highly likely to be malignant, and further increases in size won’t change the probability much.
 However, there’s going to be a middling range of tumour sizes over which a doubling of volume *will* have a big influence on the likelihood of malignancy.
 The logistic function shows this in the steep section in the middle of the curve.